Equipping Latinos and other DC-area residents with the skills and financial tools to create a better future for their families and communities.

 As Controller at LEDC, Leda Hernández is responsible for all bookkeeping and procurement activities as well as managing and reconciling all bank accounts.
 Leda has been working at LEDC in this capacity for the past ten years.
 Prior to joining LEDC in June 1998 she worked for the City Tavern Association where she served as an accountant.
 She received a B.S. in Accounting with a minor in Business Management from Strayer University in 1997.
 Leda says “my observation and experience of the under-representation in the government and the poor quality of life that is prevalent in so many communities has inspired me to consider the role I can play in making changes in these situations.”
 Leda serves the community with passion.
 She enjoys partaking in DC’s various cultural activities.

-Ash Kosiewicz, Director of Communications and Advocacy firstname.lastname@example.org
+Ash Kosiewicz, Director of Communications firstname.lastname@example.org

 Marla Bilonick, Director of Small Business Development email@example.com